-CDC study shows three-fourths of people infected in Massachusetts COVID-19 outbreak were vaccinated
+CDC finds three-fourths of people in Massachusetts COVID-19 outbreak were vaccinated

 The data, detailed in the CDC’s Morbidity and Mortality Weekly Report, provided key evidence that convinced agency scientists to reverse recommendations on mask-wearing and advise that vaccinated individuals wear masks in indoor public settings in some circumstances.

 Critically, the study found that vaccinated individuals carried as much virus in their noses as unvaccinated individuals, and that vaccinated people could spread the virus to each other.
-The CDC was criticized this week for changing its mask guidance without citing unpublished data.
+The CDC was criticized this week for changing its mask guidance without publicizing the data it relied on.
 The report released Friday contains that data.

 “This finding is concerning and was a pivotal discovery leading to CDC’s updated mask recommendation,” CDC director Rochelle Walensky said in a statement.
 “The masking recommendation was updated to ensure the vaccinated public would not unknowingly transmit virus to others, including their unvaccinated or immunocompromised loved ones.”